Description Full-time/Non-Exempt 40 hours per week; 12 months per year

 Qualifications/Requirements MINIMUM QUALIFICATIONS:

-- Graduation from high school, G.E.D. or equivalent*; AND
+- Graduation from high school, G.E.D. or the equivalent**.

-- Hold and maintain a valid driver's license throughout duration of employment with the District.
+- Employees driving on District business or driving a District vehicle must hold and maintain a valid driver's license throughout duration of employment with the District.

 - Sensitivity to and understanding of the diverse academic, socioeconomic, cultural, disability, gender identity and sexual orientation and ethnic backgrounds of community college students and staff.

-May be acquired through education, training, and/or experiences.Knowledge of:
+May be acquired through education, training and/or experience.Knowledge of:

 Supplemental Information WORK DIRECTION, LEAD AND SUPERVISORY RESPONSIBILITIES:

-No assigned permanent staff.
-May provide work direction to Custodian I's, short-term and student employees.PHYSICAL EFFORT:
+No assigned permanent staff to supervise.
+May train and provide work direction to short-term and student employees.PHYSICAL EFFORT:

 - The successful applicant will be required to complete a medical history questionnaire and must agree to undergo and pass a pre-employment physical examination, based on the physical requirements of the position, prior to employment.
 The physician will be selected and paid for by the District.
 Disabilities not related to the essential physical job requirements will not preclude the applicant from being hired.